-Comments Received in Objection: Administration Comment: restrict operating hours for gyms.
+Comments Received in Objection: Administration Comment: Running on the laneway is considered acceptable by the City if noise levels are kept down.
+This is would be similar to the public using pathways for running and cycling.
+There is no evidence to suggest that vacant tenancies within the area are as a result of the gym use.
+Loss of income is also not a relevant planning consideration.
+Furthermore, the City does not have any planning policies that restrict operating hours for gyms.
 The Environmental Protection (Noise) Regulations 1997 also do not restrict construction work.
-Patron Numbers The premises is not large enough to take the proposed additional 5 patrons and 5 trainers.
-In terms of car parking, the development does not result in a further shortfall to the previously approved parking shortfall as a result from the increase in client numbers.
+In terms of occupancy numbers, the development does not result in a further shortfall to the previously approved parking shortfall as a result from the increase in client numbers.
 After seven years of operation, the Gym has demonstrated that the parking for the use does not have a detrimental impact on traffic or parking for residents or business in the area.
 The City has not received any complaints relating to car parking since the use commenced operation.
-Public Building requirements also do not prohibit the occupancy numbers proposed.
+Nata: Culpraisaione are considered and accessed by issue rather than by ind Public Building requirements also do not prohibit the occupancy numbers proposed.